 Here’s how I stretch and fold my dough:

 Depending on what time you get up, you may get to do this 4-6 times before you bake it.
 As the morning goes on, you should notice it becoming more airy.
 Be gentler for the later stretch and folds – the dough will be more delicate.

 Place your pizza stone in the oven (I put mine very close to the bottom) and preheat it and the oven to 300C (570F) for an hour.

 Prepare your choice of toppings.
 Get them completely ready and in easily accessible bowls.
 When you top the pizza, it needs to be quick!

-Sprinkle rice flour on the surface you intend for shaping the pizza and on your pizza pala.
+Sprinkle a chunky flour on the surface you intend for shaping the pizza and on your pizza pala.

 Take the dough from your bowl.
 It should be pliable and airy.
 Place it on your floured surface and flatten it with the heal of your hand.
 Then shape the dough into a c.30cm circle.
 Do this using a mix of fingertips gently pushing the dough outwards from the centre and lifting the edges of the dough up and gently pulling them outwards.

 Here are two videos showing me shaping a pizza:

 Lift the circle of dough and place it onto the floured Pizza pala.